Follow the step by step process or choose what situation that best describes you:

 Reciprocity

-If you are licensed and in good standing in another jurisdiction that shares reciprocity with New Mexico and have actively practiced law for five of the past seven years, you may be admitted to the New Mexico Bar by reciprocity/without examination.
+If you are licensed and in good standing in another jurisdiction that shares reciprocity with New Mexico and has actively practiced law for five of the past seven years, you may be admitted to the New Mexico Bar by reciprocity/without examination.
 Visit this page for more information.

 Licensing and Admission to the Bar